 In the typical capitalist model, the CEO is at the top and the consumers are the bottom, sending the majority of the money up the chain to him.
 Customers are a means to an end and profit is the bottom line.
 But in a co-op, the model is turned upside down with the consumers at the top, dividing the profits, with the general manager at the bottom of the chain, earning a reasonable salary.
 The capitalist model is required by law to maximize shareholder’s value.
 In contrast, the co-op exists to maximize the benefits and returns to the members.

 Professor J. Palmer (Jim) Brown

-American poverty is cause by a flawed system that creates a self-reinforcing cycle.
+Worker Owned Co-ops interrupt the American cycle of poverty that is cause by a flawed system that is a self-reinforcing cycle.

 - No money.

 - No jobs.